Key takeaway

-EPA Proposes Rule to Limit Food Uses of Chlorpyrifos Following Legal Challenges
+EPA Proposes Rule To Limit Food Uses Of Chlorpyrifos Following Legal Challenges

 The EPA proposes revoking chlorpyrifos food tolerances for most uses to protect public health, with 11 crop exceptions.